Zimtente/ens-collections/README.md

 0001,38764329101403256878217503524140705778209985981144907919668889447405219871633
 ```

 &nbsp;
 &nbsp;

 # Contributing

 Please create issues or pull requests to contribute to this repo.

 ### Proposing a New Collection

 Here is a quick checklist when submitting a new collection:

 - The collection must be significantly different from any existing collection.
 - Provide all the required metadata fields (see above).
 - CSVs should be properly formatted and use the slug for filename.
 New collections can be submitted without token IDs.
 - (Optional) Logo files should be PNG with square dimensions that work with a circular crop (like Twitter).
 Logo files should be at least 500x500px, and no more than 1200x1200px.
-Logo files should use the slug for filename.
+Logo files should use the slug for the filename.

 ### Example Collection Proposal:

 **Metadata content:**

 ```
 {
   "name": "10k Club",